yukinogatari/TheOtherRoles-GM/README.md

 | Name | Description |
 |----------|:-------------:|
 | Eraser Spawn Chance | -
-| Eraser Cooldown | The Erasers cooldown will increase by 10 seconds after every erase.
+| Eraser Cooldown | The Eraser's cooldown will increase by 10 seconds after every erase.
 | Eraser Can Erase Anyone | If set to false, he can't erase the Spy and other Impostors
 -----------------------